decretist/Dissertation/Chapter4/chapter4.md

 ### Zipf's law

-The observed empirical relationship that word frequencies in a corpus of text tail off inversely as the rank is known as Zipf’s law, after American quantitative linguist George Kingsley Zipf (d.1950).
+The observed empirical relationship that word frequencies in a corpus of text tail off inversely as the rank is known as Zipf's law, after American quantitative linguist George Kingsley Zipf (d.1950).
 Though he does not seem to have claimed discovery, Zipf published the first extended discussions of the phenomenon.[^26]